Health in Kenya: HIV/AIDS

 The United Nations Development Program (UNDP) claimed in 2006 that more than 16 percent of adults in Kenya are HIV-infected.
 The Joint United Nations Programme on HIV/AIDS (UNAIDS) cites the much lower figure of 6.7 percent.

 Despite politically charged disputes over the numbers, however, the Kenyan government recently declared HIV/AIDS a national disaster.
 In 2004 the Kenyan Ministry of Health announced that HIV/AIDS had surpassed malaria and tuberculosis as the leading disease killer in the country.
 Due largely to AIDS, life expectancy in Kenya has dropped by about a decade.
 Since 1984 more than 1.5 million Kenyans have died because of HIV/AIDS.

-In 2017, the number of people in Kenya living with HIV/AIDs was 1 500 000 and the prevalence rate was 4.8% of the total population.
+In 2017, the number of people in Kenya living with HIV/AIDS was 1 500 000 and the prevalence rate was 4.8% of the total population.
 The prevalence rate of women aged 15 to 49 years was 6.2% which was higher than that of men 3.5% in the same age group.
 The incidence rate was 1.21 per 1000 population among all ages and more than 75% of the total population are on antiretroviral therapy.
 Globally 36.9 million people were living with HIV by the year 2017, 21.7 million of the people living with HIV were on antiretroviral therapy and the newly infected people for the same year was 1.8 million.

-AIDS has contributed significantly to Kenya's dismal ranking in the latest UNDP Human Development Report, whose Human Development Index (HDI) score is an amalgam of gross domestic product per head, figures for life expectancy, adult literacy, and school enrolment.
+AIDS has contributed significantly to Kenya's dismal ranking in the latest UNDP Human Development Report, whose Human Development Index (HDI) score is an amalgam of gross domestic product per head, figures for life expectancy, adult literacy, and school enrollment.
 The 2006 report ranked Kenya 152nd out of 177 countries on the HDI and pointed out that Kenya is one of the world's worst performers in infant mortality.
 Estimates of the infant mortality rate range from 57 to 74 deaths/1,000 live births.
 The maternal mortality ratio is also among the highest in the world, due in part to female genital mutilation.
 The practice has been fully prohibited nationwide since 2011.